-This is one prick who only love himself.
-One tell tale sign of this kind of boss is his tendency to praise himself.
+This is one prick who only loves himself.
+One tell-tale sign of this kind of boss is his tendency to praise himself.
 You will see him putting up his own picture in his office.
 He will even praise the work he does and sadly, the rest of his employees are merely tools to make him looks good.

 b.
 The Snake